Japanese Curry - The Classic Curry Roux Recipe

 - 4

 Add the water and bring to a boil.
 Skim off any foam from the surface, then simmer over low to medium heat for about 15 minutes, or until the vegetables are tender.
+The vegetables are ready when a fork goes through them easily.

 - 5

 Turn off the heat and add the curry roux.
-Stir until fully dissolved.
+Wait until the boiling has settled, then stir until the roux is fully dissolved.
+This helps it melt smoothly and prevents lumps.

 - 6